-Now, Chris encourages people to value their mental health, and listen to their body when the professional pressure feels over overwhelming.
+Now, Chris encourages people to value their mental health and listen to their bodies when the professional pressure feels overwhelming.
 He openly promotes the importance of reaching out for help, stating; "there was a fear.
 But as soon as you talk, that’s when you’re helping yourself and your family”.
-Taking to the speaking circuit, Chris’ story of bravery in the face of depression serves to inspire audience across the world.
+Taking to the speaking circuit, Chris’ story of bravery in the face of depression serves to inspire audiences across the world.

 Our Top Pick of Mental Health Speakers

 Britain’s first openly gay rugby union player, Gareth Thomas, made history when he came out in 2009.
-The star was a huge success on the pitch, playing 100 times for his country, but off the pitch he suffered with mental health issues.
+The star was a huge success on the pitch, playing 100 times for his country, but off the pitch, he suffered from mental health issues.
 Trying to hide his true sexuality, he got married in his teens and when he came out and got a divorce, he made several suicide attempts.
-Incredibly honest, Gareth opens up about his experiences at events, opening audience’s eyes.
+Incredibly honest, Gareth opens up about his experiences at events, opening the audience’s eyes.

 Previous testimonials of Gareth's include:

 "We all very much appreciated his kindness and honesty in sharing his journey with us.
 Gareth was a huge hit and we have received nothing but positive feedback about the evening from clients and staff alike."

 - Stephenson Howard Law Firm